 The important thing that you should know is that only postpaid connections work in the valley.
 Irrespective of which network you were on, your phone will be dead as soon as you enter Kashmir if it was a prepaid connection.

-But if it was a postpaid phone, you will have good reception and data connectivity in tourist destinations like Srinagar, Gulmarg, Sonamarg, and Pahalgam.
+But if it was a postpaid phone, you would have good reception and data connectivity in tourist destinations like Srinagar, Gulmarg, Sonamarg, and Pahalgam.
 If you went a little offbeat, your phone may or may not work depending on the service provider.

 I have covered this topic in great detail in another article Mobile Network and Data Connectivity in Kashmir that you can take a look at.
 I have given a region-wise breakdown of the network reception in this post.